Deena M. Mistri: Early life and education

-Mistri was a member of the Parsi or Zoroastrian Community.
-She was born in Hyderabad, Sindh, on 21 May 1925, to Dhunmai & Seth Pestonjee Jamshedji Soparivala.
+Mistri was a member of the Parsi or Zoroastrian community.
+She was born in Hyderabad, Sindh, on 21 May 1925, to Dhunmai and Seth Pestonjee Jamshedji Soparivala.

-She married Minoo Mistri in 1949 who was an architect.
+She married the architect Minoo Mistri in 1949.
 They were married for 57 years.
 Her husband died in 2006.
 Mistri received her Bachelor of Arts from the D.J.
 College in Karachi, now known as D.J.
 Sindh Government Science College.
 In those days, since Sindh was a part of the Bombay Presidency, the degree was formally awarded by Bombay University in 1945, and then she received her BEd with Honors in 1958 from the Government Teachers' Training College in Karachi.

 Career

 Deena Mistri started teaching English to the secondary classes in 1951.
 She became the principal of the Bai Virbaijee Soparivala Parsi High School in 1972 and then served in that position for many years the same school that was founded by her great-grandfather Seth Shapurji Hormusji Soparivala in 1859.

 It was after completing her B.A. degree that she started visiting the B. V. S. Parsi High School and helping students with elocution competitions and started tutoring English to those that needed extra help.
 She took partial retirement from this school with a warm send-off party in 2004.
 Then she was employed at two other schools from 2004 to 2011.

 She once told a major newspaper of Pakistan, "I think I was always a born teacher...
 I would take the servants' children and teach them the a, b, c".

 At the time of her death, Mistri was Chairperson of Westminster School and College, Karachi.